sameersbn/docker-gitlab/README.md

     sameersbn/gitlab:7.14.1 app:rake gitlab:backup:create
 ```

 A backup will be created in the backups folder of the [Data Store](#data-store).
-You can change the location of the backups using the `GITLAB_CI_BACKUP_DIR` configuration parameter.
+You can change the location of the backups using the `GITLAB_BACKUP_DIR` configuration parameter.

 *P.S.
 Backups can also be generated on a running instance using `docker exec` as described in the [Rake Tasks](#rake-tasks) section.
 However, to avoid undesired side-effects, I advice against running backup and restore operations on a running instance.*